 I won’t waste time on the different bits of fan service (this whole thing is Fan Service: The Movie) when I could instead talk about cinematographer Bradford Young’s painterly (and, in the context of a Star Wars movie, daringly low-key) lighting, or John Powell‘s score: wow – it ducks and weaves in and through John Williams‘ iconic themes with grace, momentum and flair all its own.
 (Sidenote: the use of the Imperial March theme in the Imperial recruitment video is fun).

-Meanwhile: is anyone else beginning to suspect Emilia Clarke can’t really act?
+Meanwhile: is anyone else beginning to question Emilia Clarke‘s acting range?
 She became famous playing a character who is a bad actor: Khaleesi’s whole thing is that she’s pretending to be queenly, and is fooling nobody.
 But Qi’ra is the femme fatale of this story, and while we’re told she’s done “things” in the intervening three years, Clarke doesn’t show or make us feel that Qi’ra possesses any darkness, any conflict, any… personality.

 A better kind of dumb than a lot of other Star Wars movies.

-Compare her chops to Woody Harrelson‘s: as a character, we know pretty much everything the movie will have to say about and with Beckett from the moment he’s introduced; and yet Harrelson still finds details and beats to explore, to keep him interesting, and to keep us at least interested, if not second-guessing.
-Perhaps a more direct and fair comparison is co-star Thandie Newton: 20 years ago she too was a British ingenue, who might have made a career as young pretty thing, but who instead chose to hone her craft.
-In her handful of scenes here, her face tells us volumes about her experience, the way she reads others, and why (kind of) she’d sacrifice herself the way she… no, really, that bit (like so many others here) really made no sense and was just dumb.
+Compare this to Woody Harrelson‘s Beckett: as a character, we know pretty much everything the movie will have to say about and with Beckett from the moment he’s introduced; and yet Harrelson still finds details and beats to explore, to keep him interesting, and to keep us at least interested, if not second-guessing.
+In her handful of scenes, Thandie Newton‘s face tells us volumes about her experience, the way she reads others, and why (kind of) she’d sacrifice herself the way she… no, really, that bit (like so many others here) really made no sense and was just dumb.